StephenGnoza/project3-ultracatalogue/README.md

 ## Overview
 This deploys a basic database-driven website for cataloguing ultramarathons.

+## Server
+The application is coded in Python and runs on Ubuntu on an AWS Lightsail server.

 ## Public IP and SSH Port
 The application can be accessed at http://18.208.146.24 SSH post is 2200.